 How long will he be in Nairobi for?
-Here are some suggestions: Maasai market at The Village on Friday, visit the Nairobi National Park, The Museum, Try Game Meat at Carnivore Restaurant... about 8 years agoAnswered by Galib via Travellr.com
+Here are some suggestions: Maasai market at The Village on Friday, visit the Nairobi National Park, The Museum, Try Game Meat at Carnivore Restaurant... over 8 years agoAnswered by Galib via Travellr.com

 Seriously be careful though as when we were there some of our friends who were walking at dusk got mugged.
 The carnivore restaurant is a must!!
-We also did a trip up to the lake and the giraffe house which was quite nice (bit expensive though).. about 8 years ago
+We also did a trip up to the lake and the giraffe house which was quite nice (bit expensive though).. over 8 years ago

 Hello again, Elinor.